Nonparametric and Regularized Dynamical Wasserstein Barycenters for Sequential Observations: Introduction

 A better model for interpolating the data distribution during the transition period between standing and running would smoothly shift probability mass between the two pure state distributions.
-Again, shown by Fig.~\ref{fig:MixtureVsWassBary}, such smooth blending can be achieved through displacement interpolation \cite{mccann_convexity_1997} via the \emph{Wasserstein barycenter} \cite{agueh_barycenters_2011}.
-Our recent work proposed a new time-series model, Dynamical Wasserstein Barycenters (DWB) \cite{cheng_dynamical_2021}, which models the dynamically evolving data distribution of time series as a sequence of Wasserstein barycenter distributions, parameterized by a set of pure state distributions and a sequence of barycentric weights.
-These weights which lie on the probability simplex are taken to be the latent state of the model.
-We fit a model by estimating the distribution of an observed time series over time from a sliding window of samples and minimizing the Wasserstein distance between the model specified Wasserstein barycentric distribution to this sequence of estimated distributions.
+As illustrated in Fig.~\ref{fig:MixtureVsWassBary}, such blending can be achieved through displacement interpolation \cite{mccann_convexity_1997} between two pure states or, for more than two pure states, as a \emph{Wasserstein barycenter} of the associated distributions \cite{agueh_barycenters_2011}.
+Using this perspective, Dynamical Wasserstein Barycenters (DWB) \cite{cheng_dynamical_2021} were recently proposed to model a dynamically evolving distribution as a sequence of Wasserstein barycenters constructed as a time-varying convex combination of the pure state distributions.
+The dynamical weights, which lie on the probability simplex, are taken to be the latent state of the model.
+A Bayesian model is proposed in \cite{cheng_dynamical_2021}, whose parameters were determined via maximum \textit{a posteriori} estimation.